AnnyaB/Chaos-Arena/README.md

 ## C++ for development
-- Data Structure being used : Heap
+- Data Structure being used : Heap DS
 - Algorithm being used : Heap Sort